ajmolstad/MCMVR/README.md

 # MCMVR
-An R package implementing the method proposed in "An explicit mean-covariance parameterization for multivariate response regression".
+An R package implementing the method proposed in "An explicit mean-covariance parameterization for multivariate response linear regression".

 # Installation